 Additional changes include:

-Funding for three types of grants can be applied for through the FY 2019 RFA: Standard, Educational Team, and Clearinghouse.
-Note: Clearinghouse grants will only be offered in FY 2019.
+Funding for two types of grants can be applied for through the FY 2020 RFA: Standard and Educational Team.
+Note: Clearinghouse grants were only offered in FY 2019 and will not be competed in FY 2020.

 Standard BFRDP projects support new and established local and regional training, education, outreach and technical assistance initiatives for beginning farmers and ranchers.
 The maximum award for Standard Projects is limited to: